shakfu/py-js/README.md

 Open up any of the patch files in the `patcher` directory of the generated max package, and also look at the `.maxhelp` patchers to understand how the `py` and the `pyjs` objects work.

-### Building via cmake other more experimental externals
+### Building Experimental Externals using Cmake

-You can also use `cmake` to build `all` externals, using the exact same methods as in the `max-sdk`.
+You can also use `cmake` to build **all** externals using the exact same methods as in the `max-sdk`.

-First make sure you have completed the [Quickstart] section above.
+First make sure you have completed the [Quickstart](#quickstart) section above.
 Next you will install `cmake` if necessary and a couple of additional dependencies for some of the subprojects.
 Of course, skip what is already installed:

 ```bash
 brew install cmake zmq czmq